Studying the scriptures with children can be difficult. Here are a few resources to make it easier.

 Still, we do it.
 I think that is the most important thing.
 I remember being a teenager and going into my parents’ room each morning for scriptures.
 My dad would read to us, and I would just lie there all wrapped up in my blanket half asleep.
 Still, I sometimes got something out of it.
 And even when I didn’t, I learned how important it was to my parents that we read scriptures together.
 So that was something.

 I do want it to be more effective for my own children.
 This week we will be doing more than just reading.
 I am going to make a bigger effort to set up the story for the girls before we read so that they get more out of it.
 We are going to ask questions about what we have read.
-And The Maestro and I are going to add just a little bit of commentary to what we have read to help the kids understand the gospel principles that are part of the verses.
+My husband and I are going to add just a little bit of commentary to what we have read to help the kids understand the gospel principles that are part of the verses.

 It’s also important to begin to encourage them to do their own scripture reading at this age.
 We are good at having a time on Sundays after church where we all do our own personal scripture reading.
-Bria has to do hers for seminary on a daily basis (I’m thankful for seminary!), but I know we can be better at encouraging the personal reading, too.
+My oldest has to do hers for seminary on a daily basis (I’m thankful for seminary!), but I know we can be better at encouraging the personal reading, too.

 I’d love to know how you make your own family scripture reading more effective, tell me in the comments!